 Part-time employees can be converted into full-time employees (full-time equivalents).
 Trainees and employees on a 450-euro basis can also be converted into full-time employees.

 Fee-based employees do not count as employed.

-The Corona grant can be used for operating costs and commercial material and financial expenses such as:
+The Corona grant from federal funds can be used for operating costs and commercial material and financial expenses such as: